-4. Find peace at the Buddha Park in Xieng Khuan
+Find peace at the Buddha Park in Xieng Khuan

 A number of up to 200 Buddhist carvings are displayed around the park, along with a huge cupola structure that allows an overview of the park.
-Buddha park has a wide range of sculptures reflecting the religious benefits of the founder who established the park in 1958.
+Buddha Park has a wide range of sculptures reflecting the religious benefits of the founder who established the park in 1958.
 He took a special interest in consolidating the beliefs between Buddhism and Hinduism.
-Thus, you are likely to come across carvings of the Hindu Gods, devilish figures, and Buddha images, especially a 40-meter long lying Buddha.
+Thus, you are likely to come across carvings of the Hindu Gods, devilish figures, and Buddha images, especially a 40-meter-long lying Buddha.

 Cruise along the peaceful river of Bokeo

-Similar to other small cities in Laos, a number of temples built in earlier centuries and the surrounding villages seems to be the only tourist attractions.
+Similar to other small cities in Laos, a number of temples built in earlier centuries and the surrounding villages seem to be the only tourist attractions.
 But the true economic power of Bokeo lies in tourism.
 A vacation among a network of hunts and shelters built on trees in primary forests promises to be an unforgettable experience.
 This is the perfect place to observe the rare and precious animals of the forests from high above.

 Travel back in time at Plain of Jars

-Numerous evidence proves that the distilled bodies were put into the jars and sealed until only the bones remained.
+Numerous evidence prove that the distilled bodies were put into the jars and sealed until only the bones remained.
 Then these bones were taken out and buried inside either in one of the jars or underground.

 Breathe in the unique ambiance in Luang Prabang

-Located at the northern area of Laos, the ancient town of Luang Prabang was recognized as one of the priceless World Heritage Sites at the year of 1995.
+Located in the northern area of Laos, the ancient town of Luang Prabang was recognized as one of the priceless World Heritage Sites at the year of 1995.
 Regarded as the center of Laos culture by many travelers and writers, this small tranquil town is surrounded by high mountains with an average height of 700 meters.